Delivers breathable, soft-focus skin that blurs pores and layers easily without looking cakey.

 Smashbox Halo Healthy Glow All-In-One Tinted Moisturizer

-- Flattering on normal to slightly dry skin
+- Normal to slightly dry skin

-- May need powder for oily T-zones
+- May need powder on oilier areas

 bareMinerals Complexion Rescue Tinted Hydrating Gel Cream